coffeestained/about/index.md

 10. Linux & Windows

 ### 10XTS
 I'm currently working with a FinTech company out of Ohio.
 We are work to provide regulatory frameworks for operating on distributed/decentralized ledgers.
-Contact us at 10XTS to more about launching, managing and securing traditional asset classes on untraditional databases. <a href = "mailto: info@10xts.com">Inquire Here</a>
+Contact us at 10XTS to more about launching, managing and securing traditional asset classes on new and exciting databases. <a href = "mailto: info@10xts.com">Inquire Here</a>

 <script type="text/javascript" src="https://d3js.org/d3.v5.min.js"></script>
 <script>